VanessaSchwab1906/basquiat-exhibition-app/README.md

-# Royalty, Heroism and the Strees - Jean-Michel Basquiat
+# Royalty, Heroism and the Streets - Jean-Michel Basquiat

 This app is designed to enhance your experience and provide valuable information before, during or after your visit to a fictional Basquiat exhibition.
 With a combination of interactive features, educational content, and engaging games, I aim to provide an immersive journey into the life and artworks of the iconic artist, Jean-Michel Basquiat.